In terms of selling a property five years is a long time to achieve final settlement.

 When he told someone about it they said he could have been set up for life had he taken the offer.

-Or any of the other offers, for several million, which they had come their way over the past few years.
+Or any of the other offers, for several million, which had come their way over the past few years.

 "We've had developers at us for years and while they may have built magnificent houses with great views where would the average family be able to go?"